Can applying for online loans damage my credit score?

 This is where the problems can begin for some.
-Every time you apply for a loan, a ‘hard search’ goes on your credit record for a limited time – usually two years.
+Every time you apply for a loan, a 'hard search' goes on your credit record for a limited time - usually two years.
 This can impact your credit record negatively, but usually only slightly.
-When you make repayments to a loan, or act in other financially responsible ways, you can improve your credit score, quickly repairing any damage done during the application process.
+When you make repayments on a loan, or act in other financially responsible ways, you can improve your credit score, quickly repairing any damage done during the application process.

 How do I know if I will be approved for a payday loan online before I apply?

 It's unlikely that you will know for sure, but there are ways to help reduce the risk of being turned down:

 Loan providers who practice responsible lending will have their eligibility criteria clearly stated on their website.
 Initially, look at the minimum lending criteria, which will usually include the following requirements: